Le-Anh-Duy/Bus-routing-application/README.md

 #### 3.2.
 Build the stop `stopQuerry` class.

-This class will have the same functionalities with the above class, but with an additional `remove_duplicate` functions.
+This class will have the same functionalities with the above class, but with a custom extracter to extract data and `remove_duplicate` functions to remove duplicate.

 *The code is in [`stop_query.py`](./src/sub_modules/stop_query.py)*
 ```python